 While many rewards cards will let you choose from multiple redemption options, you’ll usually get the most value with one in particular.
-For example, travel reward credit cards will often give you the most bang-for-your-buck when you redeem your points for travel purchases, and your rewards may be worth less if you redeem them for cash back or gift cards.
+For example, travel rewards credit cards will often give you the most value when you redeem your rewards for travel purchases.
+Also, your rewards may be worth less if you redeem them for cash back or gift cards.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 .
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.